bodo-hugo-barwich/hash-lists/README.md

 The Performance of the Hash List depends heavily on the `GrowFactor` and `LoadFactor`.\
 Adjusted correctly it achieves an Insertion and Lookup Speed like the similiar Structure for the `Rust` Programming Language, the Rust `std::collections::HashMap`.\
-For Lookups it is more than 100 times faster than the `TFPGMap` Structure as the List grows.\
+For Insertions it is more than 10 times faster than the `Generics.Collections.TFastHashMap` Class.\
 It also beats the speed of its reference the Perl `%hash` on the Insert Operation on larger data sets.

 If you expect a fix amount of elements to be inserted.
 (Perhaps comming from a SQL Query with fix `Limit`)